andrewdavis23/planet-of-the-scrapes/README.md

 > Instead, we recommend that you install Scrapy within a so-called “virtual environment” (venv).
 Virtual environments allow you to not conflict with already-installed Python > system packages (which could break some of your system tools and scripts), and still install packages normally with pip (without sudo and the likes).
 > Also, failure to import the installed scrapy module is common.
 A virtual environment is a solution.

 1. Navigate to the location where you want your virtual environment.
-I call my scrapYard
+I call mine scrapYard.
 2. Create the virutal environment.

 ```cmd